 Findings: Class G airspace represented the most extensive use observed, accounting for 70% of all airspace uses.
-Other airspace used included (in descending order of observed use): Class B (14%), Class D (10%), Class C (6%) and Surface Class E (<1%) as shown in Figure 12.
-Individual airport airspace utilization metrics can be seen in Figure 13.
+Other airspace used included (in descending order of observed use): Class B (14%), Class D (10%), Class C (6%) and Surface Class E (<1%) as shown in Figure 11.
+Individual airport airspace utilization metrics can be seen in Figure 12.

 The research team did not have access to LAANC approval data.
 To estimate LAANC utilization, sUAS flights telemetries were assessed in a similar manner as airspace touches.
 A count was logged each time a sUAS flight entered a new UAS Facility Map grid.
 Flight altitudes were compared to each grid ceiling to assess if the entry was compliant with altitude limitations.
-Total utilization of UASFM grids within the sample area culminated in 358,826, with 71.2% of flights occurring below UASFM grid ceilings and 28.8% occurring above UASFM maximum ceilings, shown in Figure 14.
+Total utilization of UASFM grids within the sample area culminated in 358,826, with 71.2% of flights occurring below UASFM grid ceilings and 28.8% occurring above UASFM maximum ceilings, shown in Figure 13.
 The preponderance of UASFM utilization occurred in 400-foot grids, accounting for 43.6% of all UASFM uses.
 Exceedance rates tended to increase at low ceiling levels, peaking in 0-foot grids with a 49.2% exceedance rate.
-It is important to note that operators can receive permission to operate above UASFM ceilings by initially filing an automated LAANC approval for operation above the respective grid ceiling.
-Peak utilization of UASFM grids within the sample set was found at Miami International Airport [MIA] (n=19,821), McAllen International Airport [MFE] (n=16,040) as shown in Figure 15.
+It is important to note that operators can receive permission to operate above UASFM ceilings by initially filing an automated LAANC airspace approval request and coordinating with air traffic control to receive a manual LAANC approval for operation above the respective grid ceiling.
+Peak utilization of UASFM grids within the sample set was found at Miami International Airport [MIA] (n=19,821), McAllen International Airport [MFE] (n=19,044), McCarran International Airport [LAS] (n=17,188) and Philadelphia International Airport [PHL] (n=16,040) as shown in Figure 14.